Tokyo Games close with upbeat ceremony

 Their staging has faced local opposition and around 30 protestors jostled with police at the National Stadium before the closing ceremony.

-However other locals have braved heat and warnings to watch events from afar.
+However, other locals have braved heat and warnings to watch events from afar.

 Fans took in outdoor events, such as triathlon and BMX, from overpasses and other vantage points despite temperatures that reached 35C, the hottest ever recorded at an Olympics.